nikkiheaston/School_District_Analysis/README.md

 - Effects to school district summary
   - After re-running the analysis, it appears that for the school district as a whole, average reading and math scores, as well as passing percentages, were not significantly impacted by removing the 9th grade scores from Thomas High School.
 At most, scores changed by .3%.

+Screenshot 1
+Screenshot 2

-- Effects to each school's summary
+- Effects to school summary
   - Re-running the analysis only impacted Thomas High School's metrics particularly to the passiing percentages, defined by receving 70% or higher, as shown in the DataFrames below.
 Prior to replacing the scores with NaNs Thomas High School had performed relatively well.

  2 dataframes